DioxusLabs/dioxus/packages/liveview/README.md

 [mit license]: https://github.com/DioxusLabs/dioxus/blob/master/LICENSE-MIT

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Dioxus by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Dioxus by you shall be licensed as MIT without any additional terms or conditions.